thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

 In addition to these syntactic constructions, a lot of the expressiveness of the language resides in some predefined functions.
-For example, some functions perform some advanced operations on records, like the `attNames` function, which when applied to a record returns the list of the labels of this record (as strings).
+For example, some functions perform some advanced operations on records, like the `attrNames` function, which when applied to a record returns the list of the labels of this record (as strings).
 Another important class of functions is the set of functions that discriminate over a type, that is functions such as `isInt`, `isString`, `isBool`, and so on,